SAP-samples/teched2025-DA260/exercises/ex9/README.md

     ![ex_09_11](images/ex_09_11.png)

 8. After this you can click om the three-dot icon to rename the target object.
-It will open a new popup window, you rename to User1_businessPartnersOpenSQL, and click the ‘Rename’ button.
+It will open a new popup window, you rename to UserX_businessPartnersOpenSQL, where 'X' represents your user id and click the ‘Rename’ button.
+Example. if you are using user id '10', please use the following name for your target in GBQ: User*10*_businessPartnersOpenSQL

     ![ex_09_12](images/ex_09_12.png)